FAQs

 Sometimes it seems like I am losing it out of nowhere.
 I feel so guilty afterwards.
 I swore I would never do to my kids what my parents did to me — blow up and then never talk about it again — and now I am.
 Yuck.

-If you grew up with reactive parents, learning a way to be upset without being destructive to your family is the biggest gift you can give them.
+If you grew up with reactive parents, learning a way to be upset without lashing out/lashing inward is the biggest gift you can give them.
 The second biggest gift is learning how to talk about a blowup after it happens.

-I don't really scream and yell but I do feel tense, anxious and impatient.
+I don't really scream and yell but I do feel tense, anxious, resentful and impatient.
 I stew inside, sometimes giving the cold shoulder to my family for days.
 It's sad and exhausting for me.
-Does this series apply to me?
+Can the LAB Method help me?